 In Gabon French and Gabonese troops on Sunday (4 December) wound up eight days of military manoeuvres, codenamed 'Estuary 77'.

-In Gabon French and Gabonese troops on Sunday (4 December) wound up eight days of military manoeuvres, codenamed 'Estuary 77'.
+Background: In Gabon French and Gabonese troops on Sunday (4 December) wound up eight days of military manoeuvres, codenamed 'Estuary 77'.
 Staged in the northwestern and central province of Esturay and Middle Ogooue, the manoeuvres were to test Gabonese responses to military emergency.

 SYNOPSIS: On the final day, Gabonese President Albert-Bernard Bongo decorated the commander of the participating French forces, General Duval, and other officers.
 Troops from Gabon's land and sea forces, and members of the presidential guard took part in the exercises.
 The daily newspaper.
 L'Union, described the French participants as 'units recently landed and already based at Camp de Caulle, Libreville'.